1 Mistake: Failing to Address Health Care Decisions

 #5 Mistake: Thinking Children – Minor and Adult – Don’t Need Inheritance Protection

 - What if your child becomes instantly “rich” at age 18?
 Or suffers a divorce?
-Experiences creditor problems?
+Or experiences creditor problems?
 Or gets sued?

 - A Trust can protect your child’s inheritance.
 The adult child becomes co-trustee or eventually trustee of their trust.
 The child has significant access to income and principal and there are few strings attached.

-- The benefit of a children’s trust is to protect inheritance from future divorces, from lawsuits, bankruptcy, personal injury claims, IRS, etc. You can also protect your child from spend-thrifting.
+- The benefit of a children’s trust is to protect inheritance from future divorces, lawsuits, bankruptcy, personal injury claims, the IRS, etc. You can also protect your child from becoming a spendthrift.